Healthspan, Life Extension and Longevity Company Investment Opportunities

 - Need to raise substantial cash soon and create high value partnerships for non-core applications of pluripotency such as Cytiva II adult cardiac cells for drug testing.

 - In January, 2020 signed deal with UC-Irvine to develop cellular therapies to treat neurological disorders and diseases for which there are no cures such as Huntington’s disease.
 Targeting a launch of clinical trial in 2H, 2021.
 As of April, 2020, Dr. Bailey was hopeful that they would land more licenses near-term.
-Recently, Jim Mellon noted they have completed 7 cell licensing agreements so far this year.
+In 2H, 2020, Jim Mellon noted they completed 7 cell licensing agreements, however these have not produced significant revenue.

-- Long-term, have four therapies in preclinical trials.
-However, work on most of these has been deferred because of Q2, 2020 layoffs.
-This may lead to outsourcing and potential development of AgeX’s iTR technology at AgeX’s subsidiary Reverse Bioengineering, Inc. subject to successful financing of the subsidiary.
+- Long-term, have three therapies in preclinical trials, but have not secured funding to proceed.
+Work on most of these has been deferred because of Q2, 2020 layoffs.
+Plans to outsource and develop of AgeX’s iTR technology at AgeX’s subsidiary Reverse Bioengineering, Inc. were dependent on successful financing of the subsidiary.

 - AGEX-BAT1 to correct metabolic imbalances in aging including to reverse age-related changes in metabolism, especially those who suffer from obesity and Type 2 diabetes.